aliutkus/torchsearchsorted/README.md

 * `a` is of shape either `(1, ncols_a)` or `(nrows, ncols_a)`
 * `b` is of shape either `(1, ncols_v)` or `(nrows, ncols_v)`.
 * `out` is either `None` or of shape `(nrows, ncols_v)`.
 If provided and of the right shape, the result is put there.
 This is to avoid costly memory allocations if the user already did it.
 * `side` is either "left" or "right".
 See the [numpy doc](https://docs.scipy.org/doc/numpy/reference/generated/numpy.searchsorted.html#numpy.searchsorted).
+Please not that the current implementation *does not correctly handle this parameter*.
+Help welcome to improve the speed of [this PR](https://github.com/aliutkus/torchsearchsorted/pull/7)

 the output is of size as `(nrows, ncols_v)`.
 If all input tensors are on GPU, a cuda version will be called.
 Otherwise, it will be on CPU.